RohithVeer/NASSCOM_SEMICONDUCTOR_WORKSHOP-July-4-to-13-2025/README.md

 #  Semiconductor Packaging: From Basics to 3D Integration

-This repository documents the key technical content from a comprehensive semiconductor packaging workshop.
-It covers the evolution, types, integration strategies, manufacturing flows, and simulation methods used in modern chip packaging — from wire bonding to full 3D TSV-based systems.
+Semiconductor packaging workshop covers the evolution, types, integration strategies, manufacturing flows, and simulation methods used in modern chip packaging — from wire bonding to full 3D TSV-based systems.

 ---

-##  1. The Role and Evolution of Semiconductor Packaging
+##   The Role and Evolution of Semiconductor Packaging

 Semiconductor packaging transforms fragile silicon dies from foundries (TSMC, Intel, Samsung, Micron, SK Hynix) into robust, electrically connected, and thermally managed components.